Lapidary (text): Gem properties

-Medieval or early modern lapidaries describes particular gemstone's protective and healing properties, including diamond, emerald, sapphire, amethyst, ruby, etc. Some rocks thought to be "stones" were metals or metalloids such as cinnabar, hematite, calamine, and magnetite.
+Medieval or early modern lapidaries describe particular gemstones' protective and healing properties, including diamond, emerald, sapphire, amethyst, ruby, etc. Some of the stones mentioned are metals or metallic compounds such as cinnabar, hematite, calamine, and magnetite.
 Numerous plant-based and animal products like coral and pearl were also included in this category, comprising amber and toadstone as fossilized substances.

 Carrying a diamond was recommended to keep limbs healthy, heal lunatics, and act as a shield from the dangers of wild animals and their poison.
 Several works suggest diamonds and corals effectively drive away evil dreams, wicked spirits, and demons.
 Early modern lapidaries recommended that sapphire would lose splendor and emeralds would break if touched by an adulterer's skin.
 According to the legend, emeralds were used to protect from evil spirits and were good against poison.
-Sapphire was the "fairest of all precious stones."
-It was great to block cholera, remove ulcers in the intestines, and prevent poisoning.
+Sapphire was the "fairest of all precious stones", and was used to block cholera, to remove ulcers in the intestines, and to prevent poisoning.
 It was also believed that it could recreate the heart and help in cardiac pressure.
 Amethyst was used to avoid drunkenness, and this idea was one of the common stone attributes accepted during the Middle Ages.
 Furthermore, a ruby known as the "Black Prince" and coral were valuable gemstones that could reveal danger or illness.
 For instance, a ruby worn as an amulet would "keep the body in safety, and that if any danger is towards it, it will grow black and obscure."
 On the other side, a coral "contract ungrateful spots, if the possessor of it is dangerously sick."
 Coral also had a very significant medicinal function: the ability to protect newborn children.
-Giving the infant ten grains of the coral powder mixed with the mother's milk before they have tasted anything that will preserve the newborn from epilepsy in the future.
+Giving the infant ten grains of the coral powder mixed with the mother's milk before they have tasted anything would preserve the newborn from epilepsy in the future.
 Apothecaries also suggested coral be ground and diluted in water as a remedy for melancholy.